 There are many ways we sabotage ourselves—through overeating because of stress, procrastinating for a deadline, drinking alcohol to get away from our problems, and a lot more.

-In this article, we are going to share with you the 10 revealing signs of self-sabotaging behavior.
+In this article, we are going to share with you the 10 warning signs that you might be engaging in self-sabotaging behavior.
 We are also going to discuss how you can refrain from engaging in these behaviors in order to live a happier and healthier life.

 But first, let’s first discuss some possible reasons why people tend to self-sabotage.